 April 8-10, Lincoln, NE

-With millions of acres fenced cropland, the Great Plains doesn’t seem like a wild place, but there is much to learn from the pockets of wildness left and the efforts to restore and protect the region’s landscape.
+With millions of acres of fenced cropland, the Great Plains doesn’t seem like a wild place, but there is much to learn from the pockets of wildness left and the efforts to restore and protect the region’s landscape.
 This conference will examine the wild Great Plains' past, present, and future by looking at research and new ideas surrounding the flora and fauna of the region.
-It will also scrutinize the concept of wilderness and examine what wild areas mean to human visitors and residents.
+It will also scrutinize the concept of wildness and examine what wild areas mean to human visitors and residents.
 Wild Great Plains will cover topics like restoration of bison herds, Indigenous-led environmental practices, grassland animals, foraging, urban wilderness, psychological aspects of wilderness, conservation action, rewilding, tourism, and our connection with wildness.
 Alongside panel sessions, the conference will also feature experiential workshops on topics like nature photography and plant identification.

 Keynote speakers